 - Inhouse team – Can you keep up with the changes made not just to the reporting criteria but also the underlying technical requirements of the schema?
 Will you need to now dedicate resource to updating any inhouse software?
 Will you need to retrain staff?
 Or if you use government-supplied software, is this now proving manually intensive to complete for each jurisdiction?

 - Outsourced partner –Do new reporting requirements see your costs rise?
 Do your joint processes give you oversight and confidence that you are doing all you can to comply?

 - Insourced software – Will the software be updated to accommodate the new schema?
 Does the software support your processes and can it help your personnel review data to ensure compliance with the latest requirements?

 Our Alphacat regulatory reporting solution provides you with control over the process while fulfilling the requirements of different jurisdictions using a single data set.
 Our XML engine has been updated to comply with CRS schema v2.0 and we can help ensure you meet your TIN reporting obligations.

-To find out more about how we can help you stay on top of your international reporting, contact us today, or why not sign-up for our webinar: ’Simplifying FATCA & CRS reporting’ which will take place at 15:00 on Thursday April 29th.
+To find out more about how we can help you stay on top of your international reporting, contact us today, or why not watch the recording of our webinar: ’Simplifying FATCA & CRS reporting’ which took place on Thursday April 29th.